The Fish

 Redfish are tough to see making them one of the most difficult species to find.
 Their coloring often matches the bottom giving them the ability to blend in with the surrounding environment.
 They are often encountered at dead low tide, and can be found "waking" or pushing water.
 These critters are willing to eat and if a fly is placed in the right spot, they will usually charge and inhale it.

-Shark fishing in the Keys is a lot of fun!
 When fishing is tough there are always plenty of sharks to be found.
 They are also a great species for novice fishermen as they will hang around giving the angler many shots.
 They can be targeted by sight fishing or by chumming and caught with flies or bait.
-The primary species are bonnetheads, lemons and blacktips.
+Bait fishing for sharks is a must do on the flats.
+Chumming these magnificent right to the boat will get anyone's blood pumping.
+Once the scent hits the water it's only a matter of minutes before these meat eaters show up.
+The primary species we fish for are bonnetheads, lemons and blacktips.

 Home Guide Service The Guides The Fish Photos Tides & Moon Links Contact Us